-278. The statements above that Shaft 2 equipping was "well under way with the cable piping installation initiated during the period" was materially false and misleading because, in truth, equipping for Shaft 2 was not "well under way" but instead was facing significant challenges in terms of planning and progress by July 2018, according to internal monthly project reports.
-In truth, Shaft 2 equipping had been mismanaged by Rio Tinto, including because there was no synchronization between engineering and construction, as Field reported.
+320. The statements above that Shaft 2 equipping was "well under way with the cable piping installation initiated during the period" were materially false and misleading because, in truth, equipping for Shaft 2 was not "well under way" but instead was facing significant challenges in terms of planning and progress by July 2018, according to internal monthly project reports.
+In truth, Shaft 2 equipping had been mismanaged by Rio Tinto, including because there was no synchronization between engineering and construction, as Field reported and as corroborated by the ICG Report.
 Moreover, it was materially false and misleading for Defendants to state that equipping for Shaft 2 was "well under way" without disclosing that Defendants had several months earlier terminated the senior-most manager responsible for Shaft 2, Brinkmann, as a scapegoat after he had repeatedly warned management about the delays in Shaft 2.

-279. During the August 1, 2018 investor conference call, Defendant Colton downplayed analyst concerns about the financing of Oyu Tolgoi and available capital for completing the expansion:
+321. During the August 1, 2018 investor conference call, Defendant Colton downplayed analyst concerns about the financing of Oyu Tolgoi and available capital for completing the expansion: